dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 So I feel that it's my responsibility to make my first real contribution to Drupal community today by giving this small talk with my good colleague Mait.

-Because the subject is quite large and the amount of time that have been given to us to perform this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation.
+Because we have a quite a large amount of topics to cover and the amount of time that have been given to us to perform this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation.

-Also bear in mind that most of the statements made in this presentation are made from a developer point of view.
-So if we talk about pros and cons of some topic then we mostly address only those properties that matter most to a Drupal developer like myself.
-Mainly because we simply don't have time to analyze everything from the outside perspective.

 Demos that we have prepared for you to show are in video format, because too often we have witnessed the rage of the demogods, whether the network is